openthread/ot-docs/site/en/guides/border-router/build.md

 $ NETWORK_MANAGER=1 NETWORK_MANAGER_WIFI=1 ./script/bootstrap
 ```

-For a complete list of OTBR options and default values, refer to
+For a complete list of OTBR default flags, refer to
 [platform examples on GitHub](https://github.com/openthread/ot-br-posix/tree/main/examples/platforms).
-Select your platform, then click `default`.
+Select your platform, then click `default`, if available.

 Compile and install OTBR.
 Note that the setup script enables Border Routing
 by default.
 To enable Border Routing, specify your platform's Ethernet or